SpectraL519/cpp-gl/docs/algorithms.md

 ### Constants

-- `no_root_vertex: types::id_type = constants::invalid_id` - A constant representing the absence of a root vertex in graph traversal algorithms.
+- `no_root_vertex: id_type = constants::invalid_id` - A constant representing the absence of a root vertex in graph traversal algorithms.
 When this value is used as the `root_vertex_id` parameter in traversal algorithms, it indicates that the search should be performed on all vertices of the graph rather than starting from a specific root vertex.

 ### Types